EnterpriseDB/tpa/docs/src/opensourcetpa.md

 We are going to deploy the example deployment onto Docker, so before we do that, we need to install Docker-CE.
 ### Installing Docker

-On Ubuntu, install Docker by running:
+On Debian or Ubuntu, install Docker by running:

 ```
 sudo apt update
 sudo apt install docker.io
 ```

+For other Linux distibutions, consult the [Docker Engine Install page](hhttps://docs.docker.com/engine/install/).

-You will then want to add your user to the docker group with:
+You will want to add your user to the docker group with:

 ```
 sudo usermod -aG docker <yourusername>